Israeli troops battle Hamas militants in southern Gaza

 “If possible, an even more hellish scenario is about to unfold, one in which humanitarian operations may not be able to respond,” Hastings said in a statement.

-In Deir al-Balah further to the north, Walaa Abu Libda found shelter at a hospital, but said her four-year-old daughter remained trapped under rubble.
+“What shocked me the most were the children with atrocious injuries and at the same time having lost their parents with no one looking after them,” she said in a video.

+Their belongings piled onto donkey carts, battered vehicles and even camels, Gazans headed south to try to escape the expanding Israeli offensive.

-“I don’t know if she is dead or alive,” said Libda, one of an estimated 1.8 million people displaced in Gaza — roughly three-quarters of the population, according to UN figures.
+An estimated 1.8 million people are displaced in Gaza — roughly three-quarters of the population, according to UN figures.

-The Israeli army on Tuesday denied telling the World Health Organization to empty an aid warehouse in southern Gaza within 24 hours before ground operations in the area render it unusable.

-On Monday, WHO chief Tedros Adhanom Ghebreyesus wrote on X that his organisation had received a notification from the military “that we should remove our supplies from our medical warehouse in southern Gaza within 24 hours”.
+An Israeli order for people to move from Khan Yunis to the southern city of Rafah “created panic, fear and anxiety”, according to Philippe Lazzarini, head of the UN agency for Palestinian refugees (UNRWA).

+People were being pushed into an area that is less than one-third of the Gaza Strip, with roads to the south clogged, he said.

 Key ally the United States has cautioned Israel to do more to avert civilian casualties as operations shift to the south.